Christmastide: Traditions

 During the Christmas season, various festivities are traditionally enjoyed and buildings are adorned with Christmas decorations, which are often set up during Advent.
-These Christmas decorations include the Nativity Scene, Christmas tree, and various Christmas ornaments.
+These Christmas decorations include the Nativity Scene, Christmas tree, Moravian star, Illuminations and various Christmas ornaments.
 In the Western Christian world, the two traditional days on which Christmas decorations are removed are Twelfth Night, Baptism of Jesus and Candlemas.
 Any not removed on the first occasion should be left undisturbed until the second.
 Leaving the decorations up beyond Candlemas is considered to be inauspicious.
 The Saint Andrew Daily Missal (1945), authored by Dom Gaspar Lefebvre, stipulates:

 On Christmas Eve or Christmas Day (the first day of Christmastide), it is customary for most households in Christendom to attend a service of worship or Mass.
 During the season of Christmastide, in many Christian households, a gift is given for each of the Twelve Days of Christmastide, while in others, gifts are only given on Christmas Eve, Christmas Day or Twelfth Night, the first and last days of the festive season, respectively.
 The practice of giving gifts during Christmastide, according to Christian tradition, is symbolic of the presentation of the gifts by the Three Wise Men to the infant Jesus.

+The tradition of the Nativity scene comes from Italy.
+One of the earliest representation in art of the nativity was found in the early Christian Roman catacomb of Saint Valentine.
+It dates to about AD 380.
+Another, of similar date, is beneath the pulpit in Sant'Ambrogio, Milan.
+For the Christian celebration of Christmas, the viewing of the Nativity play is one of the oldest Christmastime traditions, with the first reenactment of the Nativity of Jesus taking place in A.D.
+1223 in the Italian town of Greccio.
+In that year, Francis of Assisi assembled a Nativity scene outside of his church in Italy and children sang Christmas carols celebrating the birth of Jesus.
+Each year, this grew larger, and people travelled from afar to see Francis' depiction of the Nativity of Jesus that came to feature drama and music.
+Nativity plays eventually spread throughout all of Europe, where they remain popular.
+Christmas Eve and Christmas Day church services often came to feature Nativity plays, as did schools and theatres.
+In France, Germany, Mexico, and Spain, Nativity plays are often reenacted outdoors in the streets.